-Financial liabilities at FVTSD are measured at fair value and net gains and losses, including any interest expense, are recognised in surplus or deficit.
-Other financial liabilities are subsequently measured at amortised cost using the effective interest method.
+Financial liabilities are classified as measured at amortised cost.

+These financial liabilities are subsequently measured at amortised cost using the effective interest method.
 Any interest expense is recognised in surplus or deficit.
 Any gain or loss on derecognition is also recognised in surplus of deficit.